yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/GPT_series.md

 The major motivation of GPT-3 is to examine the few-shot learning ability for pretrained language model.
 This is inspired by the fact that humans can generally perform a new language task from only a few examples or from simple instructions - something which current NLP systems still largely struggle to do.
 By training on the massive amount of data using a model with large number of parameters, GPT-3 achieved better results on many downstream tasks in zero-shot, one-shot, and few-shot $(K=32)$ settings without any gradient-based fine-tuning.

-What is most special about GPT-3 is the ability to perform in-context ***few-shot learning*** without any model parameter updates via gradient descent [\autoref{ch:neural-network-and-deep-learning:ApplicationNLP:pretrainedLM:fig:gpt3fewshotlearningdemo}].
+What is most special about GPT-3 is the ability to perform in-context **few-shot learning** without any model parameter updates via gradient descent [{numref}`chapter_foundation_fig_gpt_GPT3_few_shot_learning_demo`].
 In a typical few-shot learning setting, the model is given a natura language description of the task plus a few demonstration examples (e.g., input and output pairs) of the task at inference time and the model is asked to generate an output given a new input.
-Here the input is called ***context*** and the output is called a ***completion***.
+Here the input is called **context** and the output is called a **completion**.
 Take English sentence to French translation as an example, $K$ examples of context and completion are presented with one final example of context, and the model is expected to provide the completion.
 Typically, $K$ is in the range of 10 and 100.
 Clearly, few-shot learning is close to how human intelligence works and bring great metrics in reducing task-specific data.

 In the extreme end of few shot learning, one-shot learning is the case in which only one demonstration is presented.
 Further, zero-shot is the case where no demonstrations are given except for a natural language instruction describing the task.
 Zero-shot setting offers the ultimate test of the model's learning capacity, but it can also be unfairly hard due to ambiguity.